Academic Policy 1405.11

 a faculty member prior to the expiration of an appointment, the chair/head or dean

-shall first discuss the matter with the faculty member privately.
-After the discussion,
+shall first discuss the matter with the faculty member.
+If the recommendation of the

-a statement of the grounds constituting the cause for dismissal and forward it through
+they shall provide their statement of the grounds constituting the cause for dismissal

-the Provost to the Chancellor, with a copy to the faculty member.
+with a copy to the faculty member and the department chair/head.
 If there are personal

-safety concerns, the private meeting can be bypassed and the chair/head or dean can
+safety concerns, the initial meeting can be bypassed and the chair/head or dean can

 proceed with providing the statement of grounds for dismissal through the Provost